lynnlangit/gcp-for-bioinformatics/0_Setup_GCP_account/2_Setup_or_use_GCP_client_tools.md

 ### Why do this
  - Work efficiently using the best combination of GCP client tools

 ### What is this
  - Understand, select and configure GCP client tools
  - Available tools include the following:
     - GCP Web UI (or console) - [link](https://console.cloud.google.com/)
-    - GCP shell (integrated into GCP console)
+    - GCP shell (integrated GCP client from withing the GCP console) - shown below in animated image
-    - GCP cli - part of GCP SDK (gcloud, gsutil, bq... script tools)
+    - GCP cli - part of GCP SDK (gcloud, gsutil, bq... script tools) - [download](https://cloud.google.com/sdk/)
-    - GCP SDK - available in many programming languages, Python, Go, Java...
+    - GCP SDK - available in many programming languages, Python, Go, Java... - [download](https://cloud.google.com/sdk/)

 [![GCP integrated shell](/images/shellstart-update.gif)]()

 ### Key considerations
  - Learn via console
- - Experiment via console and scripts
+ - Experiment via integrated console and scripts
- - Scale via scripts
+ - Reproduce analysis using scripts
- - Optimize using SDK language integration
+ - Scale and optimize analysis using SDK language integration (Python, Java...
+GCP SDK)

 ### How to do this
  - Click in GCP console and/or use shell - no setup /install required